Nonlinear matrix recovery using optimization on the Grassmann manifold: Nonlinear matrix recovery as an optimization problem

 \subsection{Kernel representation of the features}

 When working with a kernel instead of a feature map, as shown in~\eqref{eq:def_kernel}, we want to find a cost function equivalent to that of~\eqref{eq:p1} which uses the kernel instead of the feature map.
-We find that they are related in the following way. \begin{proposition} Given a feature map $\Phi$ and the associated kernel $K : X\times X \longmapsto \Phi(X)^\top \Phi(X)$, for $\W \in \Grass(s,r)$ we have
+We find that they are related in the following way. \begin{proposition} Given a feature map $\Phi$ and the associated kernel $\K : X\times X \mapsto \Phi(X)^\top \Phi(X)$, for $\W \in \Grass(s,r)$ we have

-\end{proposition} \begin{proof} We write $P_{\W^{ \bot}} = \I_{s\times s} - P_{\W}$ and find
+\end{proposition} \begin{proof} We write $\P_{\W^{ \bot}} = \I_{s\times s} - \P_{\W}$ and find

 \end{proof} Using the kernel formula~\eqref{eq:trace-kernel} corresponds to finding a subspace $\W$ of dimension $r$ in the row space of $\Phi(X)$.
-When a kernel is used to lift the data, the following optimization problem should be solved,
+When a kernel is used for the embedding, the following optimization problem is solved,

 Replacing the features $\Phi$ by the corresponding kernel becomes beneficial when the dimension $N$ of the features is larger than the number of points $s$ and when a convenient formula is available to compute the kernel and its derivatives.
 For example, in the case of clusters (case study~\ref{example:clusters}), the features exist implicitly in an infinite dimensional space and we use the Gaussian kernel to represent them.